stevenmontilla/stevenmontilla.github.io/rosgen/rosgen.md

 #### Processing of Raster Data
 ##### Step by step protocols can be found [here](procedure\protocols\1-Research_Protocol_GRASS.pdf)

 Raster Lidar data was processed using **[this model](procedure\code\visualize.gxm)** to visualize elevation (Fig. 3) and % slope (Fig. 4) following the workflow seen in Fig 2.
 Note that the rasters were reclassified and colorized in QGIS to provide more contrast within the study site.
+This model also produces a buffer with a radius of 20 channel widths, which will serve as our area of interest.

 ![visualize workflow](docs\instruction\instructor_materials\visualize_model.png)
 Fig 3.
 Shaded elevation model